ARTH 7001OL - Introduction to Art History and Visual Culture

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is conducted online using MyUni for flexible self-directed learning (no attendance is required for lectures or tutorials held on campus).
-The course is supplemented with a diverse range of extracurricular enrichment that changes from year-to-year pending available resources and relevant to course content from one-off gallery or museum visits in Adelaide to external podcasts.
+The course is supplemented with a diverse range of extracurricular enrichment that changes from year-to-year pending staff availability from one-off gallery or museum visits in Adelaide to external podcasts.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.